 As a former performance handball athlete in Norway, he learned how the connection between coaches and athletes impacts an athlete’s sport experience and performance.
 These years were fundamental in the development of his passion for pursuing a career as a coach developer.

-Currently employed by the Norwegian Olympic and Para Olympic Committee as part of their international outreach program, Pelle is responsible for coach development in the Southern region of the African continent.
+Currently employed by the Norwegian Olympic and Para Olympic Committee and Confederation of Sport as a coach development advisor.
+As part of their international outreach program, Pelle is responsible for coach development in the Southern region of the African continent.

 Although a trained physical education teacher and coach educator, he primarily identifies as a hungry learner constantly chasing improvement.
 This mindset has allowed him to understand and perspectives on coach development through his work as a facilitator and coach developer in many different geographies and cultures for over two decades.